Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Getting_started.md

 You need to install the Rainbow CLI application globally on your computer in order to be able to launch it from any directories.

+Open a shell console and execute the following command:

 ```bash